ouzo12/check_mk-scripts/agent-check/snds_check/README.md

 Every server running this script will download newest ipstatus from snds every 12 hours (720min).

+Require:
-- require - bc command to run.
+- bc command to run.
 - ip adresses added to your snds account

 ## Install info